Privacy, deletion, billing, takedown, or API questions: [email protected].

 Authenticate users and persist a workspace across devices.

-Fetch the user's own YouTube channel list after explicit authorization so the app can target the correct channel.
+Fetch the user's own YouTube channel list after explicit authorization so the app can target the correct channel, and, when channel automation is enabled, discover videos from the connected channel's uploads playlist.

-Prevent abuse, investigate incidents, monitor system health, and troubleshoot failures.
+Prevent abuse, investigate incidents, monitor system health, troubleshoot failures, and keep short-lived diagnostic traces when configured.

 How marly.studio protects sensitive data